rohitvarma777/INFO670-CPMAD/MyGalleryApp/README.md

 **Design and Purpose**

-I always loved zoo since my childhood and I loved exploring animals, so when we wanted to create a galley.
+I always loved zoo since my childhood and I loved exploring animals, so when we wanted to create a gallery app.
 I wanted to create a Zoo App.

 For this assignment, I created a basic **Gallery App** where users can **View** **animal gallery**, **Animal pictures in full screen**, and **texts.
 User can edit his profile.**